Dynamics of continued fractions and distribution of modular symbols: Introduction and statements of results

-for $\Psi\in \Cc^1(I_\Gamma)$, where $||.||_0$ denotes the supremum norm and $\partial$ denotes a certain derivative (see $\S$\ref{subsec:basic:prop} for a precise definition).
-The operator $\Lc_{s,\wbb}$ then acts boundedly on $\Cc^1(I_\Gamma)$.
-In view of Theorem \ref{keyrel:intro}, the poles of Dirichlet series are in bijection with eigenvalues $\lambda_{s,\wbb}$ of transfer operator in a vertical strip.
-Hence the necessary properties (Proposition \ref{main:dynamics}) of $L_\Psi(2s,\wbb)$ for applying the Tauberian theorem follow from the following spectral properties of $\Lc_{s,\wbb}$.
+For variable $(s,\psi)$ whose real part $(\Re s, \Re \psi)$ is close to $(1,\bf 0)$, the transfer operators for $\bG$ and $\cG$ act boundedly on ${C^1}(I_\Gamma)$ and admit a spectral gap with the dominant eigenvalues $\lambda_{s,\psi}$.
+Then by analogues of the identity (\ref{eq:keyrel}), the poles $s$ of Dirichlet series with a fixed $\psi$ in a certain vertical strip are in a bijection with the values $s$ with $\lambda_{s,\psi}=1$.
+Hence the necessary analytic properties (Proposition \ref{main:dynamics}) of $L^{\mathfrak{g}}(s,\wbb)$ to apply the Tauberian theorem follow from the spectral properties of the transfer operators: For general $\Gamma$, the dominant eigenvalue of the transfer operator is simple.
+The topological mixing property of $\widehat{\Tb}$ ensures the uniqueness of the eigenvalue.
+See \S\ref{skew:system} for more details.